Animal health and licensing

 Keeping poultry on a domestic property

 Keeping a few hens in the back garden to provide year- round eggs is becoming more and more popular.
 There are no laws preventing you keeping hens, providing they are looked after properly and their welfare is taken seriously.
 However, it is advisable to check your property deeds or consult your landlord to make sure there are no covenants preventing the keeping of livestock.
-By law you must register with DEFRA if you are responsible for fifty or more birds.
-It is also advisable to also register all flocks of birds under 50.

 Buying a cat or dog